 This procedure lasts about 4-6 months depending on how fast your hair grows and how long it currently is at the time of getting treatment.
 Japanese straightening is permanent only insofar as the batch of hair it’s used on, the new growth underneath the treated hair will come out in your original texture—the same as when you get color treatments.

-This is why it’s always best to achieve your desired length for the hairstyle you want, and then get the Japanese straightening so that you can immediately take advantage of your new texture.
+This is why it’s always best to achieve your desired length for the hairstyle you want, and then get the procedure so that you can immediately take advantage of your new texture.

-Taking Care of Your Hair After Japanese Thermal Straightening
+Taking Care of Your Hair After Japanese Straightening

 It’s important that you do not wash your hair or put it into a ponytail for a 3-5 days after you get the treatment.
 You want to give the hair ample time to set.